 Flash units suitable for off-camera use

 Although infrared remote light control is fine for close-range setups where ambient lighting is appropriate and there are no obstacles to block the control signals, radio remote will reliably handle a much wider range of environments.
-Sony’s Wireless Radio Commander (FA-WRC1M) and Receiver (FA-WRR1) make setting up advanced multiple flash setups easy, and can deliver detailed, precise control data to as many as 15 flash units in 5 groups (3 groups in TTL mode) over distances of up to approximately 30 metres (98.4 ft.).
-The control signals will reach the receivers regardless of prevailing lighting conditions, receiver location, or obstacles.
+Sony's flash with a radio-based system (HVL-F45RM) and a wireless radio commander/receiver (FA-WRC1M/FA-WRR1) make setting up advanced multiple flash setups easy, and can deliver detailed, precise control data to up to 15 flash units within up to 5 groups (3 groups in TTL mode) over distances of up to approximately 30 metres (98.4 feet).
+The control signals will reach the receivers regardless of prevailing lighting conditions, receiver location or obstacles.
 Radio wireless ensures the most consistent results in the widest range of shooting situations.

-With a range of up to approximately 30 metres (98.4 ft.) using FA-WRC1M and FA-WRR1, you can strategically place and control lights to most effectively illuminate distant subjects or background details.
+With a range of up to approximately 30 metres (98.4 feet) using a flash or a commander with a radio-based system, you can strategically place and control lights to most effectively illuminate distant subjects or background details.

 Reliable in any light

 While infrared control can be disrupted by bright sunlight or other sources that include infrared components, radio control will operate reliably in any lighting conditions.